-I'm glad there is a store like Bargain Foods in this area where outdated and closed out foods can be bought by us more economic folks.
-But I am also not as paranoid or bacteria phobic as the average American seems to be when it comes to "beyond sell by date" waste.
+I'm glad there is a store like Bargain Foods in this area where outdated and close out foods can be bought by us more economic folks.
+But I am also not as paranoid or bacteria phobic as the average American seems to be when it comes to "beyond sell by date" food.

-I often eat "outdated" foods and have never had food poisoning from anything in my fridge.
+I often eat "outdated" foods and have never had food poisoning from anything in my fridge or pantry.
+The human sense of smell is amazingly effective at detecting decomposition in food.
 If it smells fine, I'll usually eat it.

 Bargain Foods in Pelzer SC is my kind of store because instead of all that outdated food being destroyed, it can instead be sold to thrifty and low-income families who may be willing to sacrifice some quality for a lower price.